Kavanaugh on the U.S. Supreme Court: sparks or harmony?

 Two other women also alleged sexual misconduct by the conservative Kavanaugh.

-The accusations as well as Kavanaugh’s angry denials and fierce criticism of Senate Democrats widened the U.S. political divide just weeks before congressional elections and raised concerns about the court’s reputation in U.S. society.
+The accusations, as well as Kavanaugh’s angry denials and fierce criticism of Senate Democrats, widened the U.S. political divide just weeks before congressional elections and raised concerns about the court’s reputation in U.S. society.

 Like Thomas in 1991, Kavanaugh will be joining a right-leaning court.
 He succeeds retired Justice Anthony Kennedy, who was often the decisive 5-4 swing vote on social issues, and consolidates conservative control of the nine-member Court.